 The Cleanest podcast ever, hosted once again by Dan and Paul.
 We will dive deep into the first of a four part series focusing on the SOAP.
-Often overlooked in the world of physical therapy, Joined today by Jen and Andrew, we discuss the progression and evolution with our focus on the subjective portion SOAP!
+Often overlooked in the world of physical therapy, the Subjective section of an exam.
+Joined today by Jen and Andrew, we discuss the progression and evolution with our focus on the subjective portion SOAP!

 From motor control, to treating towards optimal function, efficiency of movement, addressing pain and navigating the patient who is in pain, centric joint positioning, and body awareness, stay tuned for a discussion around Clinical Pearls.
 Dan is once again joined by our frequent special guests from the Institute of Physical Art, Gregg Johnson, PT, FFMT, FAAOMPT and Brent Yamashita, PT, MPT, CFMT, FFMT, FAAOMPT.
 Also joining the discussion are Torrey Foster, PT, DPT, OCS and Carrie Schofield, PT, DPT, PRPC.